okta/okta-sdk-dotnet/docs/CustomizationApi.md

 Create an Email Customization

-Creates a new email customization.
+Creates a new email customization

 ### Example
 ```csharp